DON’T MISS A SINGLE BLOG, APPEARANCE, OR BOOK UPDATEEnter your email address to subscribe to receive notifications.

 Who is she?

-Diane M. Simard is a former senior aerospace executive and multiple award-winning business leader, an early-stage business investor, an award-winning author, a Stage III breast cancer survivor, and an advocate for those challenged by the long-term psychological effects of traumatic illnesses such as cancer.
+Diane M. Simard is a legacy creator for business executives, an award-winning author, a keynote speaker, a Stage III breast cancer survivor, and an advocate for those challenged by the long-term psychological effects of cancer.

 The Unlikely Gift of Breast Cancer